 Residential PV installations produce DC electricity directly from solar energy.
 There are two types of residential PV systems: grid-connected and “off grid” or “stand-alone”.
 The first ones offer the possibility of feed the grid (which is being encouraged by economic incentives) through an inverter.
 The latter ones are completely dedicated to self-consumption (lighting, heating, water heating, etc.) and require the use of battery banks to separate consumption from generation.

 Residential solar thermal systems’ main use is water heating.
-They usually work combined with central heating systems (gas or fuel)oil, that start working when temperature in the water tank fall below a certain value.
+They usually work combined with central heating systems (gas or fuel) oil, that start working when temperature in the water tank fall below a certain value.
 Thus, this systems can provide hot water all year round even in cool climates.
+Alternatively, thermodynamic systems can heat water using the built-in compressor, should you use up all the water; this way, you can establish a fossil-independent system.
 Solar thermal systems can also be used for space heating purposes (this is relatively common in countries such as Sweden).

 Some of the most important advantages of solar PV:

 - Regarding power plants, PV design is much simpler than that of thermal.
 A PV power station is formed of many solar panels connected in parallel and in serie.
 On the other hand, electricity generation using solar thermal technology implies the transmission of energy from a hot fluid to a generator.
 That has led to different and complex designs, some of them mentioned above.